Studebaker: Engineering advances from WWI

 The corporation benefited from enormous orders cabled by the British government at the outbreak of World War I. They included 3,000 transport wagons, 20,000 sets of artillery harness, 60,000 artillery saddles, and ambulances, as well as hundreds of cars purchased through the London office.
 Similar orders were received from the governments of France and Russia.

-The 1913 six-cylinder models were the first cars to employ the important advancement of monobloc engine casting, which became associated with a production-economy drive in the years of the war.
+The 1913 six-cylinder models were the first cars to employ the important advancement of monobloc engine casting, which became associated with a production-economy drive during the war.
 At that time, a 28-year-old university graduate engineer, Fred M. Zeder, was appointed chief engineer.
 He was the first of a trio of brilliant technicians, with Owen R. Skelton and Carl Breer, who launched the successful 1918 models, and were known as "The Three Musketeers".
 They left in 1920 to form a consultancy, later to become the nucleus of Chrysler Engineering.
 The replacement chief engineer was Guy P. Henry, who introduced molybdenum steel, an improved clutch design, and presided over the six-cylinders-only policy favored by new president Albert Russel Erskine, who replaced Fred Fish in July 1915.

 First auto proving ground

-In 1925, the corporation's most successful distributor and dealer Paul G. Hoffman came to South Bend as vice president in charge of sales.
+In 1925, the corporation's most successful distributor and dealer, Paul G. Hoffman, came to South Bend as vice president in charge of sales.
 In 1926, Studebaker became the first automobile manufacturer in the United States to open a controlled outdoor proving ground on which, in 1937, would be planted 5,000 pine trees in a pattern that spelled "STUDEBAKER" when viewed from the air.
 Also in 1926, the last of the Detroit plant was moved to South Bend under the control of Harold S Vance, vice president in charge of production and engineering.
 That year, a new small car, the Erskine Six was launched in Paris, resulting in 26,000 sales abroad and many more in America.
 By 1929, the sales list had been expanded to 50 models, and business was so good that 90% of earnings were being paid out as dividends to shareholders in a highly competitive environment.
-However, the end of that year ushered in the Great Depression which resulted in many layoffs and massive national unemployment for several years.
+However, the end of that year ushered in the Great Depression, which led to widespread layoffs and massive unemployment across the nation for several years.